atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Bugfixes

-- Fix session mode overwritting in configuration file
+- Fix session mode overwriting in configuration file
 - Fix reviving of dropped liveliness tokens
 - Fix formatter reuse and \*_ sometimes being considered as included into _
 - Fix CLI argument parsing in examples